brenopacheco/dwm-fork/README.md

 # DWM 6.4 e81f17d fork

 1. TODO: when bar is visible, but polybar is not present, an additional gap is added. remove this gap
 2. only launch polybar if it has not yet launched
-3. launch sxhkd if it has not yet launched
+3. launch sxhkd if it has not yet launched, add loop
-4. remove all keypress handling code
+3. add sticky and systray
+4. add polybar subscribe
+5. sync sxhkd and picom conf
+6. add rofi conf
+7. test eww conf

 ## Patches